Azure/azure-ml-problem-sets/shrike-problems/problems/pipelines-02.md

 Open the [module_defaults.yaml](../../shrike-examples/pipelines/config/modules/module_defaults.yaml) file and add an entry for the new component following the example of the HelloWorldComponent.

 - `key` is how you will retrieve the component later on.
-- `name` must match the name you defined in the component specification.
+- `name` must match the name you defined in the component specification, as it will be used to retrieve the component if you use the remote version.
 - `version` can be left `null`.
 - `yaml` is the location of the component specification.